Das Kapital: Writing process

 Throughout the 1850s and 1860s, Marx filled numerous notebooks with research, excerpts from economic texts, and his own developing theories.
-The Grundrisse, a lengthy manuscript written in 1857–1858, represents a significant milestone in the development of Das Kapital.
-Often referred to as a "first draft" of Das Kapital, it contains extensive discussions on alienation, dialectics, and the theory of value.
+The Grundrisse, a lengthy manuscript written in 1857–1858, represents a significant milestone in the development of Capital, containing extensive discussions on alienation, dialectics, and the theory of value.
 In contrast to the polished and perfected final version, the Grundrisse reveals the "chisel marks" of Marx's method, with a terminological ambiguity that would later be resolved; for example, "labour" is often used generically to refer to both the worker's capacity to labour and the activity of labour itself, a distinction later clarified with the precise concept of "labour-power".
 A preliminary version, A Contribution to the Critique of Political Economy, was published in 1859 but covered only a fraction of Marx's planned work and received little attention.
-Marx continued to revise and expand his manuscript, driven by new research and his engagement with events like the American Civil War and the rise of the International Working Men's Association.
-The intellectual project of writing Das Kapital and the political work of the International were "intertwined"; Marx saw the book as a vital tool for the workers' movement and was, in turn, influenced by the practical struggles of the workers he engaged with.
+Marx continued to revise and expand his manuscript, driven by new research and his engagement with events like the American Civil War and the rise of the International Working Men's Association (First International), of which he became a leading figure.
+The intellectual project of writing Capital and the political work of the International were "intertwined"; Marx saw the book as a vital tool for the workers' movement and was, in turn, influenced by the practical struggles of the workers he engaged with.